nazwhale/Influencer-Insights/README.md

 ### Use

-In the terminal, simply run `ruby enlighten_me.rb` and specify the JSON information file of the influencer you wish to learn more about as an argument.
+In the terminal, simply run `ruby enlighten_me.rb` with the JSON information file of the influencer you wish to learn more about as an argument.

 Let's test it on some data from [Zoella's](https://www.youtube.com/user/zoella280390?gl=GB&hl=en-GB) channel...